You are here

 SSW-WSW (BEST SW)

 New visiting pilots are required to make contact with any club official prior to flying, for latest up to date guidance.
 All pilots to read the updated site rules below - 04/07/20

 From Chideock direction to Bridport (A35)

 Travel along the Bridport bypass and having passed the junction to Bridport, (short dual carriageway) travel uphill on a three lane road, and then observe a junction on the right, marked, Eype, rest area, etc. Turn right, then travel around the road, passing the rest area, and also 2 small junctions on your right.
-At the next junction (small grass triangle area, with sign post Eype), follow this road, pass New Inn Public House, (also nearest public telephone), then Eype’s Mouth hotel, until you reach the coast.
+At the next junction (small grass triangle area, with sign post Eype), follow this road, pass New Inn Public House, then Eype’s Mouth hotel, until you reach the coast.
 The site is now on your left (east).
-Walk down the steps, cross small stream, and up the slope towards the caravan site, where owners reside.
-Take off area, is the area just before reaching the caravan park.
+Walk down the steps, cross small stream, and up the slope towards the Highlands End caravan site.
+Take off area, is the mown area by the benches just before reaching the caravan site.

 From Beaminster or Dorchester

 At the Texaco filling station, (also roundabout) follow signs indication A35 west, (Exeter).
 Next roundabout, 3rd junction marked A35 Exeter.
 You will then shortly be on a three lane road, until a set of double white lines, and within a few hundred yards, you will observe the signs for Eype etc. turn left and follow directions as above.

-There is a private car park right on the edge of the beach at Eypes Mouth, if there is no attendant please place your money in the Honesty Box.
-It has been noted by the landowner that some pilots are abusing this privilege and choosing not to pay - PLEASE DO NOT.
-Parking is also available at the nearby Eype House Caravan Park (on the right as you approach the beach) from Easter BH weekend to the end of October but shut in the winter.
+There is a private car park right on the edge of the beach at Eypes Mouth, if there is no attendant please place your money in the Honesty Box - what3words - ///glimmers.wordplay.capacity - It has been noted by the landowner that some pilots are abusing this privilege and choosing not to pay - PLEASE DO NOT.
+Parking is also available at the nearby Eype House Caravan Park - what3words - ///bleaker.prepare.sniff - (on the right as you approach the beach) from Easter BH weekend to the end of October but shut in the winter.
 Pay in Eype Eats as usual or leave money in the key drop box if closed.